 Instead of having a Tier 1 support mailbox, Slack (or more deservedly, an #it-support channel) would be the new home for all questions just like this.
 This drastically improves with the workflow, but the volume of frequently asked questions is unchanged.
 So how does one fix the problem of the frequently asked question?

 When hiring more support staff is not an option, your IT support team needs to adopt a self-serve tech support strategy.

-When launching a self-serve support solution it is critical to invest in a robust knowledge-base solution to power access to information.
-An internal knowledge base will kickstart deflection of service tickets by providing accessible validated documentation around the clock.
+When launching a self-serve support solution it is critical to invest in a robust knowledge base software to power access to information.
+An internal knowledge base will kickstart the deflection of service tickets by providing accessible validated documentation around the clock.